AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/07-ParseCSVIntoSQLorSBQueue.md

     Copy and paste to a notepad or code file and replace `{your password}` with the password you used previously.
 Keep it handy, you'll likely need it a couple more times in this workshop.

-    Add the connection string to your KeyVault named something like ``:
+    Add the connection string to your KeyVault named something like:

     ```text
     LicensePlateDataDbConnection